Skip to Main Content

 Emergency loans: Revolving options

-Credit cards and other types of revolving credit come in handy if you can’t afford an installment loan payment, or don’t need all the emergency funds at once.
-Your payment is only based on the amount you use, so you’re not stuck making payments on the entirety of what you’re approved for.
+Credit cards and other types of revolving credit come in handy if you can’t afford an installment loan payment, or don’t need all the emergency cash immediately.
+Your payment is only based on the amount you use, giving you a lower payment if you only need to borrow a small amount of your full credit line.

 Credit cards

-Using an existing credit card allows you to fund some or all of an emergency expense with very little hassle.
+Using an existing credit card if you need emergency money is a relatively hassle-free option.
 You can also request a cash advance, although you’ll usually pay a higher rate and a transaction fee between 3 and 5 percent for the advance.
 You’ll only make payments on the amount you use, and minimum payments are usually much lower than what you pay for a personal loan.

 Personal line of credit